Yoga Nidra: Here's What You Need to Know

 What are the benefits of yoga nidra?

 In the beginning, whether you fall asleep during practice (which is quite common) or not, you'll start feeling more rested and restored.
-One hour of yoga nidra is as restful as a few hours of sleep, according to Swami Satyananda.
+One hour of yoga nidra is as restful as a few hours of sleep, according to Swami Satyananda—so it's a great tool to rely on when you're feeling under-rested.
 And as you progress, you can use yoga nidra as a spiritual practice to help clarify and execute your purpose as you spend more time inside your mind, fusing your consciousness with your powerful subconscious.

-In one study that scanned the brains of men and women doing yoga nidra, researchers found that practitioners' brains showed that they were at once in a deep resting state similar to sleep but completely conscious.
+In one fascinating study that scanned the brains of men and women doing yoga nidra, researchers found that practitioners' brains showed that they were at once in a deep resting state similar to sleep, but they weren't asleep at all.
+Actually, they were completely conscious.
 "The measurements show, for the first time, that one can be completely aware in such a deep state—that one can consciously experience and control the brain’s activity simultaneously.
 This confirms that meditation is the fourth major state, equal to dreaming, sleeping, and wakefulness."

 In addition to the benefits of the actual practice, yoga nidra is accessible to everyone, can be done almost anywhere at very low cost, and is a simple way to start a meditation practice.